Thousands of Resources, Ready to help.

 Artifacts are the property of the landowner (including the riparian landowner); you must have permission to remove artifacts from private land.
 Artifacts on federal or state land and bottomland (beneath the Great Lakes and where inland riparian rights apply) belong to all our citizens, and it is illegal to disturb them.
 Leave them in place and report them to the appropriate land manager.
 Do not metal detect on public lands unless current regulations allow it.

 Archaeological sites are nonrenewable.
 Once gone, they are gone forever.
 Treat every site with care and respect, and with their preservation for the good of future generations in mind.

 Archaeology Day is a joint presentation by the State Historic Preservation Office and the Michigan History Center-DNR.
-We would like to thank and recognize each partner who contributed material for Virtual Michigan Archaeology Day 2020 and who make their research and collections publically accessible.
+We would like to thank and recognize each partner who participated and/or contributed material for Michigan Archaeology Day 2021 and who make their research and collections publically accessible.
 Thank you!